nwutils/nw-vue-cli-example/README.md

 * * *

-## Updating Vue-DevTools
+## Updating Vue-DevTools-Beta

-To update your version of Vue-DevTools run `npm run update:vue-devtools`.
+To update your version of Vue-DevTools-Beta run `npm run update:vue-devtools-beta`.

-This will download the source code for the latest version of Vue-DevTools and do a custom build for NW.js.
+This will download the source code for the latest version of Vue-DevTools-Beta and do a custom build for NW.js.
 This ensures you always have the latest version.

 * * *